 2. Shell and Interior – roughly $380 a square foot as basic average.
 A more detailed interior, kitchen, baths, cabinetry can easily raise that to $400-500/SF.
 Maximum cost should not exceed $750/SF

 *COVID has had an effect on the price of materials, increasing it considerably but in the last few weeks, has come back down a little.

 Mojo Stumer breaks up interiors into two areas: the basics that are included in the shell budget and the furnishings which are added later.
 The budget for furniture can really vary.
 You can buy a sofa for $3,000 or you can buy a sofa for $30,000.
 This phase must be managed so it does not run away with itself.
 Mojo Stumer believes in doing our own interior design so that the design integrates perfectly with the interiors since they are done at the same time.
 We start it during the Design Schematic Phase once the plans start to develop.
 We also have the ability to adjust and tailor the interior’s budget as we develop the architectural budget by working with both disciplines together (see the previous blog for more insight on our process).
 By doing both disciplines – Architecture and Interiors – we can better determine where we can spend money, go all out, temper architectural design, or cut back on architecture and let the interiors step up.

-In summary, the most important element when budgeting to build a new house and the integral part of a successful project that meets budget and exceeds your design expectations is the selection of the design professional.
+In summary, the most important element when budgeting for the cost to build a house in New York that meets your budget and exceeds your design expectations is the selection of the design professional.
 They will make or break your job.
 They can take it to a level beyond your dream.
 They can monitor your budget and advise you on how to keep it on track.
 They will become your trusted advisors.
 Don’t cut yourself short and be fooled by a cheap fee!
 Fees vary greatly but check the quality of their portfolio, look over the work they have designed, the level of design, all services offered, and their reputation among similar clients to you.
 You will quickly see you get what you pay for.